eBay/tsv-utils/docs/ComparativeBenchmarks2017.md

 ### Top four in each benchmark

 This table shows fastest times for each benchmark.
 Times are in seconds.
-Complete results for each benchmark are in the succeeding sections.
-The tools from tsv-utils-dlang were the fastest on each test.
+Complete results for each benchmark are in the succeeding sections. eBay's TSV Utilities were the fastest on each test.

 | Benchmark              |       Tool/Time | Tool/Time | Tool/Time | Tool/Time |
 | ---------------------- | --------------: | --------: | --------: | --------: |